-2) The callable recipe they're trying to call is active and they have been enabled for access by the API owner.
+2) The callable recipe they're trying to call is active and has been enabled for access by the API owner.

 API calls can be made from Workato recipes in other accounts (using the HTTP Connector) or by tools, programs and scripts that are completely outside of Workato.

 Workato's API Platform allows a Workato user to control and monitor access to APIs associated with their account's recipes.
 The API Platform is available from the Tools menu.

 API Platform Tool